 - Feed local and pesticide free fruit whenever possible.

-Why the time restrictions?
+Why are the time restrictions?

 Because protein takes longer to digest and if you feed fruit and protein together, fruit may start to ferment, creating alcohol.
 The next thing you know, your dog is “under the influence” staggering around the house.